 As a pastor, I see that very few people have an attention span

 greater than that of a hummingbird.
-They flit around every day, and do not
+They flit around every day, and do not have

-challenge because that kind of stuff takes too much time and effort!
+kind of stuff takes too much time and effort!
 Let's not kid ourselves.
 Our

 Orthodox churches do not have two big TV screens above their altars, but our

 people have just as many big screen TVs in their houses as anybody

 I think we must fight this tendency on our modern world to feed

 ourselves with the trivial.
-All the "new" things that we see in status
+All the "new" things that we see in status updates,

-the spirit", with watchfulness and attention.
+watchfulness and attention.
 Almost everything in the world takes us away from

 this condition, and we moderns are particularly at risk, because there are

 that are unique to our technological culture.

 The preacher said that there is nothing new under the sun..
+This is

-we learn of Him, then were are truly learning new things.
+Him, then were are truly learning new things.

 Let us focus on some old things before we seek new and